 Best Colleges & Universities Idaho

 Though most widely known for its potato farms, Idaho is also celebrated for its breathtaking scenery and magnificent Northern Rocky Mountain terrain.
 Imagine yourself hiking, camping, fishing, and stargazing on the wide-open plains and valleys, surrounded by the towering Grand Tetons and pine trees.
 In addition to its rich natural beauty, the state is home to a handful of renowned colleges and universities.
-In Idaho, you’ll get to experience cultivation of mind, body, and soul.
+In Idaho, you’ll get to experience the cultivation of mind, body, and soul.
 Countless exhilarating adventures undoubtedly await you here in the Gem State.

 Though in-state colleges and universities are few, Idaho hosts several nationally ranked programs of study.
 Within the state, university research departments are widely acclaimed, and several other smaller but equally renowned programs (such as liberal arts or ministry degrees) are available, as well.
 Idaho is also home to several private, four-year Christian schools, the most significant being Brigham Young University – Idaho, which hosts a student population of over 19,000.